ESGdevteam/esgcoin/README.md

 In the conf directory, copy `brs-default.properties` into a new file named `brs.properties` and modify this file to suit your needs (See "Configuration" section below)

-To run BRS, double click on `burst.exe` (if on Windows) or run `java -jar burst.jar`.
-On most systems this will show you a monitoring window and will create a tray icon to show that BRS is running.
-To disable this, instead run `java -jar burst.jar --headless`.
+To run ARS, run `java -jar atm.jar`.
+On MacOS and Windows this will create a tray icon to show that ARS is running.
+To disable this, instead run `java -jar atm.jar --headless`.

-### Installation Packages

-#### Windows

-[QBundle](https://github.com/burst-apps-team/qbundle) is a tool which will automatically download any required files and tools and manage BRS for you.
-This is recommended for users who do not want to learn how to setup BRS.

 ## Configuration

 ### Running on mainnet (unless you are developing or running on testnet, you will probably want this)

-There is no need to change any configuration.
-Optionally, if you want to use mariadb (see above), you will need to add the following to your `conf/brs.properties`:
+Now you need to add the following to your `conf/brs.properties` (as a minimum):

 ```properties
 DB.Url=jdbc:mariadb://localhost:3306/brs_master